 This solution addresses both KI#2 and KI#3.

-Accordig to TR 23.757 [2], in the baseline architecture 2, the MBSU (Multicast/Broadcast Service User plane) is defined as a new entity to handle the payload part to cater for the service level functions and management; Similarly, MSF User Plane (MSF-U) in baseline architecture 1 is also defined.
-Also the MBSF (Multicast/Broadcast Service Fuction) is defined as a new entity to handle the signalling aspects; similarly, MSF Control Plane (MSF-C) in baseline architecture 1 is also defined.
+According to TR 23.757 [2], in the baseline architecture 2, the MBSU (Multicast/Broadcast Service User plane) is defined as a new entity to handle the payload part to cater for the service level functions and management; Similarly, MSF User Plane (MSF-U) in baseline architecture 1 is also defined.
+Also the MBSF (Multicast/Broadcast Service Function) is defined as a new entity to handle the signalling aspects; similarly, MSF Control Plane (MSF-C) in baseline architecture 1 is also defined.

 In this solution, MBS traffic is protected between the MBSU/MSF-U in the operator domain and the UE, and it is transparent to the content provider.
 MBS Traffic Key (MTK) is generated by MBSF/MSF-C and distributed to the UEs through the control plane.
 MBSU/MSF-U uses the MTK to protect the MBS traffic before sending them out to the UE.